Use Windows Analytics with Configuration Manager

 For more information and details on how to configure and connect to Upgrade Readiness, see Upgrade Readiness.

 Use Windows Analytics to identify gaps in Windows Information Protection Policies

-Windows 10 version 1703 and later devices configured with a Windows Information Protection (WIP) policy report telemetry on applications that access corporate data in your environment but the WIP policy application rules do not include.
+You can configure Windows 10 version 1703 and later devices with a Windows Information Protection (WIP) policy.
+They report diagnostic data on applications that access corporate data in your environment but aren't included in the policy application rules.
 Users may need these applications to stay productive, but WIP blocks the users' access.
-Knowledge that users are accessing corporate data is useful in the maintenance of your Windows Information Protection policies in Configuration Manager.
+This information is useful to maintain your Windows Information Protection policies in Configuration Manager.